carsten-langer/paper-computer/README.md

 or unsigned 16-bit registers with a value range from 0 to 65,535, including wrap-around.
 For example, incrementing a signed 8-bit register with value 127 results in a new value of -128, like in real world.

-The creation of `Registers` is implemented such that no illegal state can be represented.
+A `Registers` is actually created from a `RegistersConfig`, which has the same structure.
+However, `Registers` creation guarantees that no illegal state can be represented, while `RegistersConfig` is unchecked.

 ### Original Commands
 The original paper-computer knows 5 commands: